MTD software · Landlord guide · 2026

 Can I use a spreadsheet for MTD as a landlord?

 Not alone.
 Spreadsheets are permitted as part of a compliant chain only if there is an unbroken digital link from the spreadsheet through to the MTD submission software.
-A compliant setup might be: spreadsheet records → exported to a recognised bridging product → submitted to HMRC.
+A compliant setup might be: spreadsheet records exported to a recognised bridging product and submitted to HMRC.
 Manual re-keying from spreadsheet to software breaks the digital link and puts you out of compliance.
 Most landlords are better served by a purpose-built platform.

 Is Xero good for landlord MTD?

 Xero is one of the most widely-used MTD-compatible platforms.
-It handles digital records, has a clean property income and expense categorisation, integrates directly with HMRC for quarterly submissions, and produces annual accounts-quality records.
+It handles digital records, has clean property income and expense categorisation, integrates directly with HMRC for quarterly submissions, and produces annual accounts-quality records.
 It is well-suited for landlords with 3+ properties, particularly if they also have an SPV that needs full accounts.

 Is FreeAgent suitable for landlords?